johnkespitia/cerrajero/README.md

 Using the same configuration as composer you can execute the artisan commands passing a command in the `c` parameter

 `make artisan c="key:generate"`

+## Recreate Env

+If you need recreate the env from start and set it ready to use you must run:

+`make recreate-env`